jonlee1923/CZ4153-Decentralized-Domain-Registrar/README.md

 3. In the smartContracts folder also insert your private key from metamask in the hardhat.config.js file in the smartContracts folder
 4. Change directory to client folder
 5. Run `npm start` to launch frontend

+## Functionalities
+- Bid for domain names through an auction
+- Send Ether to domain names
+- Withdraw from domain names
+- Search for registered domain names and ongoing auctions